CBICA/HistoReg/README.md

 - c2d from the c3d package: download [here](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D)

 # Download and Compile

+By downloading HistoReg, you aggree to our [license](https://github.com/CBICA/HistoReg/blob/master/LICENSE).

 Showing an example set of commands to download and compile HistoReg on a Linux machine (analogous steps apply for Windows machines):